mozilla-metrics/grouperfish/docs/hacking.rst

 ------------

 In general, consistency with existing surrounding code / module is more important for a patch than adherence to these rules (local consistency over global consistency).
+Wrap text (documentation, doc comments) and Python at 80 columns, everything else (especially Java) at 120.

 Java
-    This project follows the default eclipse code style, except that 4 spaces are used for indention rather than ``TAB``.
+    This project follows the default Eclipse code format, except that 4 spaces are used for indention rather than ``TAB``.
-    For java projects, maven is encouraged as the build-tool.
+    For Java projects (transforms, filters), Maven is encouraged as the build-tool (but not required).

 Python
     Follow `PEP 8`_